-Also, this guide does not cover your capital gains tax consequences when you sell other assets such as:
+Also, this guide does not cover your CGT consequences when you sell other assets such as:

-- a rental property - collectables (for example, jewellery, art, antiques and collections), and - assets for personal use (for example, a boat you use for recreation).

-For these, see the Guide to capital gains tax 2006 (NAT 4151-6.2006).
+- a rental property - collectables (for example, jewellery, art, antiques and collections), and - assets for personal use (for example, a boat you use for recreation). - For these, see the Guide to capital gains tax 2008 (NAT 4151).